pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 **_<div align="center">Figure 1</div>_**

-<p>Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
+Note that the setup of pools is not mandatory and there might be reasons to ignore the recommendation if the existing cluster infrastructure is not suitable for such a split.
 Applying a workload placement strategy by using node pools provides a lot of benefits, as it allows you to tailor the cluster topology to workload requirements; you could, for example, choose different hardware configurations (nodes with additional storage, with GPU cards etc.).
-The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.</p>
+The placement of SAS workload classes can be enabled by applying predefined Kubernetes node labels and node taints.

-<p>Please refer to the [second installment of this blog](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations) for an in-depth discussion around machine management on OpenShift, which explains how this can be simplified and automated by capabilities uniquely available in OpenShift.</p>
+Please refer to the [second installment of this blog](https://content.cloud.redhat.com/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations) for an in-depth discussion around machine management on OpenShift, which explains how this can be simplified and automated by capabilities uniquely available in OpenShift.

 It might be helpful for a better understanding to briefly explain the workload classes mentioned in this diagram.